ir-lab/intprim/README.md

 # intprim
-The Interaction Primitives library from the Interactive Robotics Lab at Arizona State University.
+The Interaction Primitives Python library from the Interactive Robotics Lab at Arizona State University.

 This library implements the Bayesian Interaction Primitives algorithm.